 Although pro models are few and far between these days, the Head Space by Forest Bailey never disappoints.
 Like fellow Mervin athlete Jamie Lynn, Bailey is an artist and his handiwork adorns his freestyle deck.

 It’s hard to tell at first glance, but the Head Space is asymmetrical, a design approach that GNU has been honing for years.
 The thought behind it?
 Since snowboarders stand sideways, heelside and toeside turns are biomechanically different.
 Accordingly, each side of the board is shaped to optimize each type of turn: a deeper sidecut on the heelside and more shallow one on the toeside.

 The Head Space includes a hybrid camber with mellow rocker between the feet and camber in front and behind the bindings.
-With soft flex, the board doesn’t beat you up in crappy conditions.
+With medium flex, the board doesn’t beat you up in crappy conditions.
 And a core that’s a combination of sustainably harvested aspen and paulownia wood delivers plenty of pop.